Practical Scenarios

 Article

 Years before my wife and I ever dreamed of moving here, we came to Lisbon for our honeymoon.
-I’d been studying Portuguese for a few months and was eager to show off.
-We sat down at a gorgeous, tile-covered tasca in Alfama, and I felt like I was handling things like a pro.
+I’d been studying Portuguese for a few months and was eager to show off what I'd been learning.
+We sat down at a cute, tile-covered tasca in Alfama, and I felt like I was handling things like a pro.

 GetViajo